maevadevs/Rust-Developer-Foundation/03.Common-Concepts/readme.md

 if number % 4 == 0 {
     println!(">> {number} is divisible by 4");
 } else if number % 3 == 0 {
-    println!(">> {number} is divisible by 3");
+    // 6 is divisible by both 3 and 2, but 3 comes first in the order and is used println!(">> {number} is divisible by 3");
 } else if number % 2 == 0 {
-    println!(">> {number} is divisible by 2");
+    // 6 is divisible by both 3 and 2, but 3 comes first in the order and is used println!(">> {number} is divisible by 2");
 } else {
     println!(">> {number} is not divisible by 4, 3, or 2");